Are you or someone you love a member of the lesbian, gay, bisexual, transgender, or queer community?

 You can also visit The Southern Jewish Resource Network for Gender and Sexual Diversity (SOJOURN) to learn about inclusion of individuals across the entire spectrum of gender and sexual orientation in the Southeast and to engage in outreach and advocacy.

 What if I am trying to find fair and equal housing, medical care, or other services in my community?

 Sometimes older LGBTQ individuals face unique barriers in gaining access to housing, healthcare, long-term care, and other needed services.
 LGBTQ Georgians can find support with enrollment, exemptions, and access to care and advocacy at the Health Initiative.

-SAGE Atlanta, an affiliate of Services and Advocacy for GLBT Elders (SAGE) USA, offers social activities and enrichment opportunities focused on the unique needs of aging members of the LGBTQ community and also works to connect LGBTQ persons who are isolated and homebound.
+Services and Advocacy for GLBT Elders (SAGE) USA offers social activities and enrichment opportunities focused on the unique needs of aging members of the LGBTQ community and also works to connect LGBTQ persons who are isolated and homebound.